Veganism Statistics 2026 You Need To Know

 According to Truly, 574 million Indians follow a meat-free/plant-based diet.
 Around 13% of those in India follow a vegan diet.

-China Had a Share of 6%.
+China had a Share of 6%.
 (Statista Global Consumer Survey)

 As you learned above, China is becoming a player in the world’s race to be meat-free and follow a vegan diet.
 They weren’t even on the radar initially, but societal and climate change pressures have become too great.